Harsha

-Harshavardhana (हर्षवर्धन; 4 June 590 - 647) was an emperor of Kannauj from April 606 until his death in 647.
+Harshavardhana (हर्षवर्धन; 4 June 590 – 647) was the emperor of Kannauj from April 606 until his death in 647.
 He was the king of Thanesar who had defeated the Alchon Huns, and the younger brother of Rajyavardhana, son of Prabhakaravardhana and last king of Thanesar.
-He was one of the greatest kings of the Kingdom of Kannauj, which under him expanded into a vast realm in northern India.
+He is regarded as one of the greatest kings of the Kingdom of Kannauj, which under him expanded into a vast realm in northern India.

 At the height of Harsha's power, his realm covered much of northern and northwestern India, with the Narmada River as its southern boundary.
 He eventually made Kanyakubja (present-day Kannauj, Uttar Pradesh state) his imperial capital, and reigned until 647 CE.
 Harsha was defeated by the Emperor Pulakeshin II of the Chalukya dynasty in the Battle of Narmada, when he tried to expand his empire into the southern peninsula of India.

 The peace and prosperity that prevailed made his court a centre of cosmopolitanism, attracting scholars, artists and religious visitors from far and wide.
 The Chinese traveller Xuanzang visited the imperial court of Harsha and wrote a very favourable account of him (as Shiladitya), praising his justice and generosity.
 His biography Harshacharita ("The Life of Harsha") written by the Sanskrit poet Banabhatta, describes his association with Sthanesvara, besides mentioning a defensive wall, a moat and the palace with a two-storied Dhavalagriha (white mansion).